How to Apply as a Freshman

 Criteria for More Selective Programs

 Some of our colleges and programs have selective criteria above and beyond general admission guidelines.
 These include Biological Sciences, the College of Business, the Russ College of Engineering and Technology, the College of Fine Arts, Honors Tutorial College, the E.W.
-Scripps School of Journalism, the School of Media Arts and Studies, and the School of Nursing.
+Scripps School of Journalism and the School of Nursing.

 The following items indicate the average ranges of the middle 50 percent of our fall 2022 freshman class in a variety of academic areas: